 - 1 teaspoon salt

-- 1/2 teaspoon pepper
+- ½ teaspoon pepper

-- 3/4 teaspoon Italian Seasoning
+- ¾ teaspoon Italian Seasoning

-- pinch of red pepper flakes optional
+- ⅛ tsp red pepper flakes just a pinch!

 - 2 tablespoons olive oil

 - Add the onions, carrots and celery and saute about three minutes, just until the vegetables begins to soften.
-Season with salt and pepper.

 - Bring the mixture back to a boil and add the alphabet pasta.
-Stir upon adding so the pasta doesn't clump.
+Stir when adding the pasta so it doesn't clump.